invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 ### Transactions and Queries

 When working with contracts, developers can seamlessly initiate interactions by calling methods from the corresponding contract class.
 The first parameter designates the account, and subsequent parameters act as entrypoint parameters, facilitating smooth contract interactions.

+1. **Transactions**: These involve invoking methods that result in changes to the blockchain state.
+Transactions typically alter the data stored on the blockchain and may include operations like transferring assets, updating records, or executing specific actions.

+2. **Queries**: Unlike transactions, queries are read-only interactions with the contract.
+They allow developers to retrieve information from the blockchain without modifying its state.
+Queries are useful for obtaining current contract state, fetching data, or verifying certain conditions without making any changes to the blockchain.

 ### Listening to Events